 Removals and Coverups

-Tattoo removal is painful and expensive, and tattoos of ex-lovers are painful beyond just the physical sensation.
-Breakups can feel freeing and even euphoric at first, but more permanent reminders of the relationship don’t go away as quickly as erasing a phone number or deleting old photos.
+Tattoo removal is painful and expensive and tattoos of ex-lovers are painful beyond just the physical sensation.
+Breakups can feel freeing and even euphoric at first, yet more permanent reminders of the relationship don’t go away as quickly as erasing a phone number or deleting old photos.